niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig-5-3">Figure 5-3: Diagram showing meaning of NIEM data</a></figcaption>
 </figure>

 In a NIEM message, that which is not stated is not implied.
-If data says a person’s name is John, it is not implicitly saying that he does not have other names, or that John is his legal name, or that he is different from a person known as Bob.
+If data says a person's name is John, it is not implicitly saying that he does not have other names, or that John is his legal name, or that he is different from a person known as Bob.
 The only assertion being made is that one of the names by which this person is known is John.

 Likewise, nothing may be inferred from data that is not present in a NIEM message.
 It may be absent due to lack of availability, lack of knowledge, or deliberate withholding of information.
 These cases should be modeled explicitly, if they are required.